Over The Top WWI Beginner's Guide: Tips, Classes & Survival Strategies

 The Mobile Spawn and Support

 As an Officer, your physical body acts as a mobile spawn point.
 You need to stay alive in critical, aggressive positions so your team can flood the objective.
 You are most effective when operating far away from the static Engineer spawns, actively looking for weak points in the enemy line.
+If your positioning is exceptional, a smart Engineer might even find you and upgrade your location into a permanent forward spawn.

 You also have a dedicated call-in menu accessed by pressing the Alt key.
 These abilities cost credits to use, which regenerate over time and through scoring points like capturing zones.
-You can drop smoke screens to blind snipers or unleash deadly poison gas to clear out stubborn bunkers.
+You can drop smoke screens to blind snipers or unleash deadly chlorine gas to clear out stubborn bunkers.

 Directional Destruction

 The Air Strike and the Artillery Creeping Barrage are highly unique because they are directional.
 You use your mouse to rotate the strike angle before confirming the call-in.
 Pay strict attention to the red overlay on the ground.
-Friendly fire is very real in this game, and calling a creeping barrage directly onto your own charging infantry is a great way to get universally hated by the server.

 Do not forget your secondary duties.
 You can press the C key to initiate an Officer Charge, which grants nearby allies a massive boost to movement speed and melee damage.
 This ability is mandatory when crossing open terrain under heavy fire.
 You must also use your spotting flares to reveal hidden enemies, and deploy your balloon to block enemy officers from dropping artillery on your heavily contested points.
+A well placed counter-balloon can stop an entire enemy advance dead in its tracks.